DataDog/sdlc-gitops-sample-stack/README.md

 [![Main Autorelease](https://github.com/datadog/sdlc-gitops-sample-stack/actions/workflows/main-autorelease.yaml/badge.svg)](https://github.com/datadog/sdlc-gitops-sample-stack/actions/workflows/main-autorelease.yaml)

-This repo gives you a complete, cloneable, end-to-end demo of a golang/java stack hooked up to DataDog and Kubernetes.
+This repo gives you a complete, cloneable, end-to-end demo of a golang/java stack hooked up to Datadog and Kubernetes.
 Rather than going service-by-service through a Kubernetes setup and then the Datadog integration, you can simply clone this repo, make some minor modifications to integrate into your environment, and get started.
 If you don’t intend to run it as it is, it also provides a complete reference for how the different pieces come together.

 Want to get started with Datadog + end-to-end SDLC onto Kubernetes?
 You're in the right place.

-## The Mountain Passes App
+### The Mountain Passes App

 The stack focusses on the _very important business_ of cataloging mountain passes. **pass-api** provides CRUD access to the underlying passes, storing a location, country, and total ascent for each, whilst **pass-summary-api** provides aggregate statistics over the top.
 Pass information is ultimately stored in a PostgreSQL database by the **pass-api**.